 Her background includes a combination of industry, education and an entrepreneurial venture.
 She was able to bring 15 years of her lending and accounting background into her classroom, then returning to California University of Pennsylvania obtaining her Master’s in Educational Leadership.

 Coming full circle, she returned to Bloomsburg University to acquire her Supervisory Certificate in Curriculum and Instruction.
 In the past Patti has held the administrative positions of Assistant Principal, Principal, Business Manager and is currently employed as the CEO of Susq-Cyber Charter School.

 In 2014, she pursued a life-long goal of opening a winery.
 Patti is co-owner of Freas Farm Winery located in the Village of Summerhill outside of Berwick.
-She has two children Emily and recent graduate of Millersville University and Scott who is a senior at Villanova University.
+She has two children Emily, a recent graduate of Millersville University, and Scott who is a senior at Villanova University.